ptoomey3/Keychain-Dumper/README.md

 ## Building

 In order to build keychain_dumper you must first create two symbolic links to the appropriate iOS SDK directories.
-At the time the tool was developed the iOS 4.2 SDK was current and you may need to update the target directories based on the current SDk that is installed.
+At the time the tool was developed the iOS 4.2 SDK was current and you may need to update the target directories based on the current SDK that is installed.

 	ln -s /Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS4.2.sdk/ sdk
 	ln -s /Developer/Platforms/iPhoneOS.platform/Developer toolchain